Athanasius Kircher: Life

 In 1631, while still at Würzburg, Kircher allegedly had a prophetic vision of bright light and armed men with horses in the city.
 Würzburg was attacked shortly afterwards and captured, leading to Kircher being accorded respect for predicting the disaster via astrology, though Kircher privately insisted that he had not relied on it.
 This was the year that Kircher published his first book (the Ars Magnesia, reporting his research on magnetism), but having been caught up in the Thirty Years' War he was driven to the papal University of Avignon in France.
 In 1633 he was called to Vienna by the emperor to succeed Kepler as Mathematician to the Habsburg court.
 On the intervention of Nicolas-Claude Fabri de Peiresc, the order was rescinded, and he was sent instead to Rome to continue with his scholarly work, but he had already embarked for Vienna.

 On the way, his ship was blown off course and he arrived in Rome before he knew of the changed destination.
 He based himself in the city for the rest of his life, and from 1634 he taught mathematics, physics and Oriental languages at the Collegio Romano (now the Pontifical Gregorian University) for several years before being released to devote himself to research.
 He studied malaria and the plague, amassing a collection of antiquities, which he exhibited along with devices of his own creation in the Museum Kircherianum.

 In 1661, Kircher discovered the ruins of a church said to have been constructed by Constantine on the site of Saint Eustace's vision of a crucifix in a stag's horns.
 He raised money to pay for the church's reconstruction as the Santuario della Mentorella, and his heart was buried in the church upon his death.

 Works

-Kircher published a many substantial books on a wide variety of subjects such as Egyptology, geology, and music theory.
+Kircher published many substantial books on a wide variety of subjects such as Egyptology, geology, and music theory.
 His syncretic approach disregarded conventional boundaries between disciplines: his Magnes, for example, ostensibly discussed magnetism, but also explored other modes of attraction such as gravity and love.
 Perhaps Kircher's best-known work is Oedipus Aegyptiacus (1652–54), a vast study of Egyptology and comparative religion.

-His books, written in Latin, were widely circulated in the 17th century, and contributed to the wide dissemination of scientific information.
+His books, written in Latin, were widely circulated in the 17th century and contributed to the wide dissemination of scientific information.
 Kircher is not considered to have made any significant original contributions, although some discoveries and inventions (e.g., the magic lantern) have sometimes been mistakenly attributed to him.

 In his foreword to Ars Magna Sciendi Sive Combinatoria (The Great Art of Knowledge, or the Combinatorial Art), the inscription reads: